NetworkCurator/NetworkCurator.github.io/user/annotations.md

 <a name="techniques"></a>

-## Editing techniques
+## Types of content

-Each annotation is encoded in plain text in the database.
+Each annotation is encoded in plain text in the NetworkCurator database.
 However, there are means to add styling to create rich, even dynamic, content.

 ### HTML